luispuerto/luispuerto-net/_posts/2017-12-11-disconnecting-the-dgpu-in-a-late-2011-macbook-pro-third-way.md

 **Update 2018.01.09-21.35 EET**: After install the [security update to mitigate the effects of Spectre](https://support.apple.com/en-gb/HT208397), I have to apply the fix again as explained [here](/blog/2017/12/11/disconnecting-the-dgpu-in-a-late-2011-macbook-pro-third-way/#in-case-you-have-to-update).
 Everything worked fine, but on wake up of hibernation I got a black screen a couple of times.
 Also the computer didn't turn off and got stuck in a black screen.
 I really don't know what is the reason, but seems it's related to the `gpuswitch` parameter.
 I changed to 0 and then to 2 again, and seems that everything is normal again.
 But I don't know if it's really that or it's other thing.

 **Update 2018.01.21-09.20 EET**: I just installed macOS update 10.13.3 and after testing a little bit I got to the conclusion that what work best for me is to set `pmset -a gpuswitch 1`

+**Update 2019.10.20-22.10 EEST**: I don't have this computer anymore, so I'm sorry but probably I'm not going to be able to help you.

 * * *